onewittygrassblade/akka-iot-tutorial/README.md

 This second main part of the IoT system is given high level requirements in the [introduction to the example](https://doc.akka.io/docs/akka/current/typed/guide/tutorial.html) of the tutorial.

-For clarity, I will assume the following behaviour:
+For clarity, I am assuming the following behaviour:
 * A dashboard refers to one and only one device group.
 * Multiple dashboards may refer to the same dashboard.
 * Each active dashboard periodically collects temperature readings from the device group it refers to.